Image source:

 Company Location: Argentina

-SENASA, the National Service for Agri-food Health and Quality, serves a crucial role in Argentina by overseeing the regulatory landscape of food products.
-As a governmental agency under the Ministry of Economy, SENASA is tasked with ensuring that food products, including those within the dairy industry, adhere to safety and compliance standards as established in the Argentine Food Code.
+SENASA, the National Service for Agri-food Health and Quality, plays a pivotal role in Argentina's regulatory landscape for food products.
+As a governmental agency under the Ministry of Economy, SENASA ensures that food products, including dairy, comply with the safety and quality standards set forth in the Argentine Food Code.

 Financial Indicators